djuliannader/GrossPitaevskiiSCF/README.md

 julia main.jl
 ```

-For manipulating parameters go to file input.file
+Manipulate parameters from file input.dat

-For changing the potential go to file potential.jl
+Change the potential at file potential.jl

 Cite as: